Laminators are a must-have office equipment today. Besides, many households have a laminator on their craft table.

 An increasing number of people are enjoying laminating.
 This is entirely understandable considering the advantages of this process.
 Using this machine, you can protect your important documents.
 And preserve them for a long time with a sheet of protective plastic.

 Thus, it’s frustrating when laminating pouch gets jammed in the machine.
 You often need to wait a long time for repair specialists to repair devices, which can be expensive.

-Fortunately, there are a few ways to unjam a laminator at home.
+Although there are ways of laminating things without a laminator, fortunately, you can unjam a your machine at home.
 But you have to react quickly while the rollers are still warm.

 Reasons Why Your Laminator Jams

 There are several reasons why laminator jams occur.
 To fix the machine, first, find out what caused the problem.
 Then you’ll be able to unjam it more effortlessly and ensure that it doesn’t happen again.

 Tip: A jam can happen if the sheet of paper isn’t of the appropriate thickness.

 Read the instructions in the user guide before you start to laminate.
 Because it specifies the minimum thickness and maximum thickness of documents that your device can laminate.
 Note that the overall thickness of the paper and the laminating pouch should be within specifications.
 If you want to avoid jams in the future, laminate only documents of the recommended thickness.

 Tip: A jam can occur if the pouch laminator adhesive spills on the device’s rollers.
 The spilled glue must be cleaned soon off the rollers.